amlacommerce/znode-docs/docs/quickstart-guide/installing-dependencies/README.md

 To run Znode, the JDK must be installed.
 Note that Znode itself does not depend on Java, but Znode depends on Elasticsearch, which depends on Java.

 ### Install JDK
 Follow these steps to install the JDK.
 Znode uses Elasticsearch v7.6.0, so any JDK that is compatible with Elasticsearch v7.6.0 will work.
-In-house Znode developers run JDK v1.8.0.
+Amla's Znode developers run JDK v11.0.6; this version is known to be fully compatible and recommended.
 1. Acquire a copy of the JDK.
 A copy is provided in the `Setup Files ZIP` (`jdk-11.0.6_windows-x64_bin.exe`).
 1. Run the JDK installer.
 1. Follow the steps built in to the installer.